Black, white and Gray

 • Franklin D. Florence, senior minister for the Central Church of Christ in Rochester, N.Y.
 He is a longtime civil rights activist whose congregation recently organized a protest against President Donald Trump’s alleged demeaning language concerning immigrants and certain countries.

 Maxwell, a professor and administrator at Southwestern for 47 years, said that in the decades he and Evans worked together, the former president spoke often of Keeble.
+(Because of health issues, Evans was unavailable for an interview.)

 “Almost every time that brother Dr. Evans and I would get together, he would say something that brother Keeble had said,” Maxwell said.
 “He remembers a lot of the jokes that brother Keeble used to tell and a lot of his mannerisms and all.